-Chris Geehern, executive director of the Associated Industries of Massachusetts (AIM), a key Bay State business lobbying group, testified against the Healthy Workplace bill.
+Chris Geehern, executive director of the Associated Industries of Massachusetts (AIM), a key Bay State business lobbying group, testified against the Healthy Workplace Bill.
 According to Geehern, none of AIM's member businesses has voiced support for the bill.

 Geehern said one person's definition of bullying is different from the next.
 He recalled working in a busy newsroom as a journalist, where editors occasionally lashed out.
 Geehern doesn't believe he was bullied, but he said not all would agree.

-“(These cases) become mired in subjectivity, and that has potential for creating a bonanza for trial lawyers,” Geehern said.
+“(These cases) become mired in subjectivity, and that has the potential for creating a bonanza for trial lawyers,” Geehern said.

 ‘High threshold' of proof

-The Healthy Workplace bill does seek to define bullying clearly, and requires an “incredibly high threshold” for an employee to prove he or she has suffered physical or psychological harm, according to Gary Namie, a psychologist from Bellingham, Wash., who helped originate the Healthy Workplace bill, along with his wife, Ruth Namie, also a psychologist.
+The Healthy Workplace bill does seek to define bullying clearly, and requires an “incredibly high threshold” for an employee to prove he or she has suffered physical or psychological harm, according to Gary Namie, a psychologist from Bellingham, Wash., who helped originate the Healthy Workplace Bill, along with his wife, Ruth Namie, also a psychologist.